2021 Arts and Sciences Staff Excellence Awards

 There are few areas of the School that are impacted by the pandemic as broadly as the CCB stockroom.
 Shipping delays, missing deliveries, supply chain limitations, and difficulties in coordinating deliveries with individual labs have kept Steve busy.
 Despite these challenges, he is credited with providing reliable and steady support to the researchers and lab instructors of the department.
 As indispensable as the stockroom is to the research and teaching operations of CCB, so is Steve.

 The Language Center (SAS Language Institute) Team: Katherine Armbruster, Patricia Blum, Joseph Ponist, and Daissy Santamaria

 The Fantastic Four of The Language Center seemingly have a never-ending To-Do list.
 Tasks for the Language Engagement Project and its initiative on Language and Social Justice, the provision of essential technical and administrative support to faculty who use streaming media in their courses, and the creation of workshops, webinars, and websites, keep these key staffers busy.
 Their nomination states that they are an extraordinarily dedicated team and bring cohesiveness and positive energy that contributes to the successful completion of these important initiatives.

-2021 Award for Outstanding Contributions to the Staff Culture Winner
+2021 Award for Outstanding Contributions to the School Culture Winner